purpleidea/mgmt/DOCUMENTATION.md

 good reasoning, *and* patches, then we would consider either switching or supporting both, but this is not a high priority at this time.

+###Can I use an existing etcd cluster instead of the automatic embedded servers?

+Yes, it's possible to use an existing etcd cluster instead of the automatic, elastic embedded etcd servers.
+To do so, simply point to the cluster with the `--seeds` variable, the same way you would if you were seeding a new member to an existing mgmt cluster.

+The downside to this approach is that you won't benefit from the automatic elastic nature of the embedded etcd servers, and that you're responsible if you accidentally break your etcd cluster, or if you use an unsupported version.

 ###You didn't answer my question, or I have a question!

 It's best to ask on [IRC](https://webchat.freenode.net/?channels=#mgmtconfig)